noiseprotocol/noise_spec/noise.md

 Noise comes with some conventions for handling protocol versions and type fields, length fields, and padding fields.
-These aren't a mandatory part of Noise, but adoption is encouraged, to lead to greater interoperation between implementations.
+These aren't a mandatory part of Noise, but adoption is encouraged.

 3. Ciphersuite functions
 =========================